AaltoGIS/GeoHPC/source/getting-started/set-up-jupyter.rst

     /GIT-HPC/GeoHPC/source/lessons/L1/01_ShortestPath-Parallelization.ipynb

 If you have reached until here you are able to start the Lesson 1 using HPC resources and a customized environment container.
+Follow up the instruction in the Jupyter Notebook.
+Happy coding!.